Experiential Learning Depot

 Experiential learning resources for the innovative educator

-Relevance is important for students, not only to engage in learning but for them to care about the content.
-But why does it matter if they care?
+Relevance and real world learning in the classroom or homeschool is so important for students, not only to engage in learning but for them to care about the content.

-Focusing on concepts that are part of the real-world, part of your students' worlds, helps them find purpose in the experience, which is an important piece of experiential learning.
+Fostering an authentic learning environment for your students is critical.
+Focusing on concepts that are part of the life and the real-world, part your students' lives beyond the walls of the classroom, helps them find purpose in the experience, which is at the heart of experiential learning.

-One way to bring awareness to issues that are important to students is to have them study current events that interest them.
-You can even attach specific content or benchmarks to the experience, focusing on current events related to viruses or vaccines, for example.
-Check out my Current Events Project-Based Learning resource with all of the guiding materials needed to walk students through the experience from start to finish, .
+One way to bring awareness to issues that are important to students is to have them study local current events that are of interest them.
+You can even attach specific content or benchmarks to the experience, focusing on current events related to viruses, for example.

 2. Personalize Learning

-One way around that is to organize authentic learning activities.
-Get them involved in and immersed in real experiences, such as speaking with a virologist and touring their lab (virtually, given the nature of the circumstances), restaurant owners that are struggling to stay afloat, medical workers, vaccine distribution employees, and more.
+Organize an authentic learning experience that fortifies the concepts being covered.
+Get students directly involved in and immersed in real experiences such as speaking with a virologist and touring their lab (virtually, given the nature of the circumstance).

-Student-led learning organically makes learning relevant to students.
-Students see purpose when they are calling the shots - when they are designing the experience, determining the direction, gathering information in ways that make sense to them, and organizing authentic learning activities that match their interests and life experiences.
-Students don't direct learning experiences for themselves that do not have a place or relevance in their lives.
+Student-led learning naturally adds meaning and relevance to the learning experience.
+Students see purpose when they are calling the shots and making their own choices - when they are designing the experience, determining the direction, gathering information in ways that make sense to them, and organizing their own authentic learning activities that match their interests and life experiences.

 To get students rolling on self-directed learning without spending a significant amount of energy or time yourself, use these self-directed tool kits created by Experiential Learning Depot.